Tschonti/orienteering.rate/README.md

 The webapp was built using Flask (Python), PostgreSQL, Bootstrap, jQuery, Handlebars and Javascipt.
 It's hosted on a free dyno at Heroku, so first time load can take a few extra seconds.

-Visit the website at https://rate-o.herokuapp.com/
+Visit the website at https://rate-o.azurewebsites.net/ Some parts of the app have stopped working since moving to Azure.
+I no longer develop this project, so these issues haven't been fixed.

 Sámuel Fekete, 2019-2020.